KxSystems/docs/docs/cloud/aws/index.md

 random 64-KB read (MB/sec)   | 1493                        | 1182
 metadata (`hclose`, `hopen`) | 0.0038 mSec                 | 0.0068 mSec

 The variation of absolute streaming rates is reflective of the device itself.
 These results are equivalent to the results seen on physical servers.
 What is interesting is that at high parallelism, the targets work quicker with random reads and for metadata service times than the physical server.
-These instances can be deployed as a high-performance persistent cache for some of the AWS-based file system solutions, such as used in ObjectiveFS and WekaIO Matrix and Quobyte.
+These instances can be deployed as a high-performance persistent cache for some of the AWS-based filesystem solutions, such as used in ObjectiveFS and WekaIO Matrix and Quobyte.

 ## Observations from kdb+ testing